Knitting Supplies: Detailed List of Products for the Beginner Knitter

 An assortment of circular needles in various sizes

 Circular needles contain two short needles with pointed ends connected with a plastic cord.
-These needles are great for large projects or working in the round, such as a hat or seamless sweater.
-You can also use circular needles to knit straight rows, such as is done making a scarf.
+These needles are ideal for large projects, such as blankets or working in the round on hats or seamless sweaters.

-These needles vary by needle size and by cord length, from 9 inches to 60 inches.
-You can purchase each one individually, or you can get a kit that includes different needle sizes and cords that you can interchange freely.
+These needles vary by needle size and by cord length.
+You can purchase each one individually, or you can get a kit that includes different needle sizes and cords that you can interchange freely, called interchangeable needles.

 Double-Point Needles